sito8943/-sito-client/README.md

 ## Events

-1 - connection - to know if the client connected
+1. connected - to know if the client connected
-2 - disconnection - to know if the client disconnected 3 - notify  - to know if the client has to sync with the server
+2. disconnect - to know if the client disconnected
+3. notify - to know if the client has to sync with the server
+4. error - to know if an error has occurred

 ```
 import { SocketClient } from "@sito/socket-client";